dalhundal/sky-plus-hd/README.md

 sky-plus-hd
 ===

 A Node.js module for controlling and monitoring Sky+ HD set top boxes.
+It will auto-detect your Sky+ HD box on your local network.

 Install
 ===